evrenb/Arduino/README.md

 # Small Arduino Projects
 #### 1- DayAlarm
-Alarm goes off on a specific day of the week and at a specidic hour.
+Alarm goes off on a specific day of the week and at a specific hour.
 It can be dismissed by a button, and goes off next week again.

 **The setup is:**
 - Long push (More than 2 sec.)